 If a student is convicted of possessing or selling drugs after submitting the FAFSA, the student must notify the Financial Aid Office at the postsecondary school immediately.
 The student will lose eligibility and must pay back all aid that was received after the conviction.
 Students whose eligibility has been suspended due to drug convictions can resume eligibility if the student passes two unannounced drug tests conducted by a drug rehabilitation program that complies with federal regulations.

 If the student has questions or needs help with the Student Eligibility Worksheet for Questions 23, call 1.800.4.FED.AID (1.800.433.3243).
-Additional guidance regarding Drug-Related Convictions can be found in the FSA Handbook - Chapter 2 of the Applicant and Verification Guide.
+Additional guidance regarding Drug-Related Convictions can be found in the FSA Handbook (Application and Verification Guide, Chapter 2).